obiba/opal-doc/admin/installation.rst

   export OPAL_HOME=`pwd`/opal-home
   ./opal-x-dist/bin/opal

 Launch Opal.
-This step will create/update the database schema for Opal and will start Opal: see Regular Command.
+This step will create/update the database schema for Opal and will start Opal: see `Server launch`_.

 For the administrator accounts, the credentials are "administrator" as username and "password" as password.
-See User Directories Configuration to change it.
+See :ref:`user-dirs` to change it.

 Docker Image Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~